blumaa/puzzlecules/supabase/README.md

 # Supabase Setup

-This directory contains SQL migrations for the Filmecules database schema.
+This directory contains SQL migrations for the Puzzlecules database schema.

 ## Quick Start